How do climate action projects work?

 All our projects are located in at-risk communities and have bonus benefits (= co-benefits) e.g. improving health, preserving biodiversity etc.

 Join our unstoppable community of Co-Benefactors living lightly on this planet.

 Keep score of every project you make happen, all the carbon you save, and the co-benefits you create on your dashboard.

-Co-benefits are the bonus positive externalities we get when we take climate action
+Co-benefits are the bonus positive impacts we get when we take climate action